ctz16/esp32Probe/README.md

 ## Hardware

-- ESP32 Wrover-B / Wroom-U
+- ESP32 Wrover-E （Wrover-B is not recommended)
 - 3.7 V battery

 ## Features